 What Do Rabbits Need to Be Healthy and Happy?

 - Rabbit pellets

 What Is the Lifespan of a Rabbit?

-The domestic rabbit can live for as long as ten years if properly cared for.
-In the following article, I will introduce you to the basics of how to give your rabbit a long, healthy and happy life.
+The domestic rabbit can live for as long as 10 years if properly cared for.
+In the following article, I will introduce you to the basics of how to give your rabbit a long, healthy, and happy life.
 I can supply the information, the data, and some important tips, but you, as your rabbit’s friend, must supply one of the most important ingredients: love.